Pointwise decay for semilinear wave equations in $\mathbb{R}^{!+3}$: Decay estimates for the solution in the exterior region

-The above proposition will play the role that the solution in the interior region has uniform bounded energy flux.
-The method for proving the decay estimates is similar to the above argument for deriving the decay estimates for the solution in the exterior region after conformal transformation.
-The nonlinearity will be controlled by the weighted energy flux through backward light cone.
-To use Gronwall's inequality, one needs first bound the linear evolution with prescribed data, for which, in the interior region, will be the data on the hyperboloid $\Hy$.
-For large $p$ when the solution decays sufficiently fast, one can use the standard energy estimates to control the linear evolution, which however, fails for the smaller $p$ case.
-We instead rely on the representation formula together with the uniform weighted energy flux bound through backward light cones.
+The method for proving the decay estimates in the interior region is similar to the above argument for deriving the decay estimates for the solution in the exterior region after conformal transformation.
+The nonlinearity will be controlled by the weighted energy flux through backward light cones.
+To use Gronwall's inequality, one needs first bound the linear evolution with prescribed data, which, in the interior region, will be the data on the hyperboloid $\Hy$.
+We rely on the representation formula together with the uniform weighted energy flux bound through backward light cones.